 High Point, NC 27268

 Subsidized Direct loans are loans based on financial need for which the federal government pays the interest that accrues while the borrower is in an in-school, grace, or deferment status.
 Unsubsidized Direct loans are loans for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Interest on unsubsidized loans accrues from the date of disbursement and continues throughout the life of the loan.
-Repayment for these two loans begins after graduation or when the student drops below part-time.
+Repayment for these two loans begins after graduation or when the student drops below half-time.
 The student has up to 10 years to repay these loans.

 For Parent and Student: